iamnst19/Istio_EKS_Terraform/cluster/README.md

     - This will bring up the components such as ISTIOD, INGRESSGATEWAY and EGRESSGATEWAY kubernetes objects.

     - Furthermore this client can be used as a client to interact with Istio for other operations in this project   such as for viewing the profile dump, injecting sidecar, producing manifests etc. or any other istio activites.

+## Jenkinsfile:

+The jenkinsfile is written in a declarative way, divided into various stages, that fulfills the requirement.